 Upper School- Years 10-11

-Pupils begin their preparation in Year 9, studying a wide range of academic subjects, together with Learn to learn, PE and Games and during the course of the year come to understand thoroughly the content and approach of each subject.
+Pupils begin their preparation in Year 9, studying a wide range of academic subjects, together with Learn to learn (Y11) PE and Games.
+During the course of Year 9, students come to thoroughly understand the content and approach to each subject.
 This aims to help students make informed, guided choices for their GCSE subjects.

-All pupils in Year 10 are entered for GCSE examinations, with examinations taking place at the end of Year 11.
+The two-year GCSE course starts in Year 10 with examinations taking place at the end of Year 11.
 Top set Maths students also study GCSE Further Maths.
-For students who find GCSE’s more challenging they are supported in their studies with Staff and 6th Form Mentors, as well as Target Groups to provide extra time and tutoring where needed.
+All students have access to a wide range of support beginning with their teacher, tutors and Heads of Year.
+Most subjects offer Support Groups to provide extra time and tutoring where needed.

 Pupils study 9 GCSE subjects, with the most able offered the opportunity to study for additional courses (such as Further Mathematics).

 The subjects that

 Additionally students choose either three or four subjects from the list below:

 Art and Design